Registration for the 2018-2019 school year will begin January 16, 2018.

 How much does it cost?

-In addition to the non-refundable registration fee of $60, the cost is $32 a day (effective 1/19/17).
+In addition to the non-refundable registration fee of $60, the cost for the 2017-18 school year is $32 a day.
+The cost for the 2018-19 school year is under review and could increase.
 Cost includes full-day programming this fee includes a daily lunch and a snack.

-We now offer the option to pay fees online.
-Please click here for more details on how to pay Early Learning Academy fees online.
+We do offer an option to pay fees online.
+Please click here for more details on how to pay Early Learning Academy fees online using our PHM RevTrack Webstore.

 What is the curriculum for the program?